-Conditions in Need of Jaw Surgery
+What Conditions Need Jaw Surgery?

-Some of the conditions that need jaw surgery include congenital growth abnormalities, abnormalities from facial trauma, difficulty chewing or biting food, jaw or joint pain, unbalanced facial appearance, protruding jaw, sleep apnea and open bite.
+Some of the conditions that need jaw surgery include congenital growth abnormalities, difficulty chewing or biting food, jaw or joint pain, unbalanced facial appearance, protruding jaw, sleep apnea and open bite.

-The Stages of Jaw Surgery
+What Are The Stages of Jaw Surgery?

 There are usually several stages of jaw surgery that a patient must go through.
 These stages include: a presurgical orthodontic stage, operational stage, and the post-surgical orthodontic stage.